 Mr. Duvall also represents clients in pre-litigation disputes, as well as in litigation and appeals in the Trademark Trial & Appeal Board and the federal courts.

 Mr. Duvall is active in efforts toward the ongoing development of trademark law.
 Active for many years in leadership of the International Trademark Association (INTA), he has participated in “friend of the court” briefs in significant cases in the Fourth and Ninth Circuit Courts of Appeal.
-He has served on INTA task forces and now serves as a board member of the INTA PAC.
+He has served on INTA task forces and was a former board member of the INTA PAC for many years.
 He was a principal drafter of the federal Trademark Dilution Revision Act (signed into law in 2006).

 Mr. Duvall has served as an Adjunct Professor of Law at the University of Louisville Brandeis School of Law.
 He has lectured widely and has published numerous articles on trademark and copyright law, the Internet and first amendment issues.